 Why PGP Should Be Part of Your Digital Life Today

+Following the high-profile data leaks involving VDA exchanges, Indian investors must realize that your KYC details are now permanent targets for sophisticated phishing campaigns.
 In a world of constant surveillance and daily data breaches, protecting your privacy isn’t optional—it’s essential.
 Whether you’re guarding personal emails, sensitive files, or bitcoin transactions, one of the most powerful tools you can use is PGP (Pretty Good Privacy).

 This guide will walk you through what PGP is, why it matters, and how to start using it today—even if you’re new to encryption.
 By the end, you’ll be ready to use PGP like a pro.